mmiles2012/Golf-League/README.md

 - All emails are normalized to lowercase for matching.
 - New players are created automatically if the email does not exist in the system.
 - The preview in the response shows how the data was parsed and calculated.

+---

+## Leaderboard Points, Positions, and Tie Logic

+All leaderboard points, player positions, and tie logic (for both net and gross leaderboards) are calculated exclusively on the backend.
+The frontend does not perform any calculation or adjustment of these values.
+All leaderboard and player results pages, including CSV exports and modals, display only the data provided by the backend API endpoints:

+- `/api/leaderboard/net`
+- `/api/leaderboard/gross`
+- Player/tournament results endpoints

+**Frontend is display-only for these values.**

+If you are developing or testing, ensure that any changes to points, positions, or tie logic are made in the backend codebase.
+The frontend will always reflect the backend as the source of truth.

+---

+## Deprecated: Frontend Points/Tie Calculation

+Previous versions of this project included frontend logic for calculating points, positions, and tie-breaking.
+This logic has been fully removed.
+All related helpers and tests have been deprecated or deleted.
+If you find references to frontend calculation, they are no longer in use.